UBC-DSCI/autotest/README.md

 chmod a+rwx demo/release
 ```

-Next make sure Docker is installed on your machine, and run in the repository root:
+Next make sure Docker is installed on your machine, and run (also in the repo root folder):
 ```
 docker-compose up
 ```